Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/dmac/src/dmac.rst

    This function also includes the following operation:

-      - Register IRQ handler if use interrupt mode
+   a.
+Register IRQ handler if use interrupt mode

-      - Enable NVIC interrupt
+   b.
+Enable NVIC interrupt

-      - Register the GDMA channel to use
+   c.
+Register the GDMA channel to use

 2. Configure interrupt type